-Chemical City School is a former Birmingham City School that was founded in 1901.
+Chemical High School is a former Birmingham City School that was founded in 1901.
 The school moved to a new building in 1908 and joined the Birmingham City School System several years later.

-For the first ten years the graduating classes were small.
-Most consisted of less than a dozen students.
-In the 1920s, a major addition was added to the school increasing the capacity to over 2,000 students.
-Enrollment quickly ballooned as the neighborhoods grew.
+For the first ten years, the graduating classes were small.
+Most of the classes consisted of less than a dozen students.
+In the 1920s, a major addition was added to the school which increased the capacity to over 2,000 students.
+Enrollment quickly ballooned as the nearby neighborhoods grew.

 In 1936, over a 100 students contracted food poisoning; which was traced back to cream puffs from a local bakery.
-The county health department, which had been unable to maintain their inspections during the Great Depression, inspected the bakery and discovered conditions to be filthy.
+The Jefferson County Health Department, which had been unable to maintain their inspections during the Great Depression, inspected the bakery and discovered conditions to be filthy.

-Previously an all-white school, Chemical City was integrated in 1964 without incident.
-However racial segregation in the Birmingham area was still prevalent, especially after the loss of the nearby steel industry.
+Previously an all-white school, Chemical High School was integrated in 1964 without incident.
+However, racial segregation in the Birmingham area was still prevalent, especially after the collapse of the nearby steel industry.
 By the 1970s, the student body was predominantly African-American.

 The school’s three-story, 185,000 square foot building was designed by a local architect.
 The campus occupies 8 acres, including the athletic fields and parking lots.
 A separate gym and weight room adds another 20,000 square feet.
-Chemical City School closed after the 2005-2006 school year.
+Chemical High School closed after the 2005-2006 school year due to declining enrollment.

 After closing the school was used by the Birmingham Board of Education as a storage warehouse and garage space for the system’s transportation fleet.